In Coronavirus War Of Words With The U.S., China Pulls No Punches

 While striking a more combative tone may have found support among its own more nationalistic citizenry, Beijing may not have expected the global backlash it is now encountering.

 Faulty Chinese medical products, including face masks, have led some European countries to reject medical donations from China.
-Racism against thousands of Africans living in China's southern city of Guangzhou has wiped out much of the goodwill Beijing built up on the continent.
+Racism against thousands of Africans living in China's southern city of Guangzhou has wiped out much of the goodwill Beijing built up on the African continent.
 Several American lawmakers have argued that the U.S. should waive China's sovereign legal immunity; that would allow at least two states suing China for damages from the coronavirus to proceed to court.

 China has shifted blame by accusing the U.S. military, without providing evidence, of first bringing the virus to Wuhan when it competed in sports games last October.
 The claim has gained traction on the mainland.

-Note: An earlier version of this story mistakenly referred to Zi Zhongyun as a "he."
-Zi is a woman.